 These are questions that may never be definitively answered.
 All that is known for certain was that Jim Jones died of a gunshot wound to the head, and that he was one of only two people to die in Jonestown of a gunshot.

-The findings of the autopsy were the same.
 Jones was one of only seven people to be autopsied, but the report shed no new light: He died of a gunshot wound to the head, but the limited forensics – the location of the entry wound, the path of the bullet – were consistent with both murder and suicide.

 Jones spoke of death – including his own – many times.
 He spoke of suicide many times.
 Yet, if he chose suicide, why didn’t he take the poison like everyone else?
 Did he want to differentiate himself from the rest of the community?
 Did he witness the agony that a cyanide-induced death brought about and decide to die more quickly?